ben-j-barlow/clustree/README.md

 * `images`: String indicating directory containing images.
 See more information on files expected in directory in Notes.
 * `output_path`: Directory to output the final plot to.
 If None, then output not wrriten to file.
 * `draw`: Whether to draw the clustree.
 Defaults to True.
 If False and output_path supplied, will be overridden.
 Saving to file requires drawing.
 * `node_color`: For continuous colormap, use 'samples' or the name of a metadata column to color nodes by.
 For discrete colors, use 'prefix' to color by resolution or specify a fixed color (see Specifying colors in Matplotlib tutorial here: https://matplotlib.org/stable/tutorials/colors/colors.html).
+If None, default set equal to value of prefix to color by resolution.
 * `node_color_aggr`: If node_color is a column name then a function or string giving the name of a function to aggregate that column for samples in each cluster.
 * `node_cmap`: If node_color is 'samples' or a column name then a colourmap to use (see Colormap Matplotlib tutorial here: https://matplotlib.org/stable/tutorials/colors/colormaps.html).
 * `edge_color`: For continuous colormap, use 'samples'.
 For discrete colors, use 'prefix' to color by resolution or specify a fixed color (see Specifying colors in Matplotlib tutorial here: https://matplotlib.org/stable/tutorials/colors/colors.html).
+If None, default set to 'samples'.
 * `edge_cmap`: If edge_color is 'samples' then a colourmap to use (see Colormap Matplotlib tutorial here: https://matplotlib.org/stable/tutorials/colors/colormaps.html).
 * `errors`: Whether to raise an error if an image is missing from directory supplied to images parameter.
 If False, a fake image will be created with text 'K_k' where K is cluster resolution and k is cluster number.
 Defaults to False.